ethereum/populus/docs/dev_cycle.part-08.rst

 Console Interaction with a Contract Instance
 --------------------------------------------

 We can interact with a contract instance via the Python shell as well.
-We will do things in a bit convuluted manual way here, for the sake of demostration.
+We will do things in a bit convoluted manual way here, for the sake of demonstration.
 During the regular development process, Populus does all that for you.

 To get a handle to the ``Donator`` instance on ``horton`` we need (a) it's **address**, where the bytecode sits,